 Peppermint oil is one of the most celebrated pest control deterrents on the market, so it is unsurprising that this remedy is effective in curing a cockroach infestation, too.

 ‘A peppermint oil spray can deter roaches in a non-toxic way and is safe to use around children,’ Natasha says.
-The expert suggests mixing 15 drops of peppermint oil with 10 ounces of water before spraying the formula around infested areas.
+The expert suggests mixing 15 drops of peppermint oil, available at Amazon, with 10 ounces of water before spraying the formula around infested areas.

 ‘A mixture of water and soap can suffocate and kill cockroaches and is especially effective against German roaches.
 Mix four tablespoons of dish detergent in a liter of water and spray it where you’ve noticed activity,’ the entomologist says.